damaru2/ankigenbot/README.md

 ---
 ## Installation
-For executing this code, you need selenium, Chrome or Chromium,the telegram libraries and [translate shell](https://github.com/soimort/translate-shell/).
+For executing this code, you need selenium, Chrome or Chromium,the telegram libraries and [translate shell](https://github.com/soimort/translate-shell/) and pronouncing (python library).

 Create a file called `private_conf.py` with a variable `token_id` initialized to the toked_id of your telegram bot.